GreenteaOS/.github/CODE_OF_CONDUCT.md

-# Contributor's Defending Code of Conduct v1.2.2
+# Contributor's Defending Code of Conduct v1.3.0

 ## All around the World

 This Code of Conduct operates over the idea that every country has unique culture and cultural norms.
-And that any of those countries may have a contributor willing participate.
+And that any of those countries may have a contributor willing to participate.

 ## Purpose